-Risk factors for mucosal damage by NSAIDs include a history of peptic ulcers or bleeding ulcers, H pylori infection, age ≥60 years, concomitant administration of several NSAIDs, treatment with high-dose NSAIDs, and NSAIDs combined with glucocorticoids (the induction of peptic ulcers by glucocorticoid monotherapy has not been proven) or anticoagulants.
+Risk factors for mucosal damage by NSAIDs include history of peptic ulcers or bleeding ulcers, H pylori infection, age ≥60 years, concomitant administration of several NSAIDs, treatment with high-dose NSAIDs, and NSAIDs combined with glucocorticoids (induction of peptic ulcers by glucocorticoid monotherapy has not been proven) or anticoagulants.

 Clinical Features and Natural HistoryTop

 The leading symptom is epigastric pain or epigastric discomfort.
 In patients with duodenal ulcers the pain typically occurs in the fasting state (often at night or early in the morning) and resolves after consuming food or taking antacids.
 Epigastric pain is not specific for peptic ulcers; in ~50% of cases it may be caused by other conditions, most frequently by functional dyspepsia.
 Nausea and vomiting may occur.
 However, the course of PUD is often asymptomatic, especially in patients receiving NSAIDs who may develop bleeding or perforation as the first presentation.
 Possible complications: see Complications, below.

 1. Endoscopy: A gastric ulcer is a sharply demarcated circular mucosal defect or an irregular cavity with infiltrated edges, most often located at the lesser curvature or in the prepyloric region.
 It is usually isolated, although ulcers caused by NSAIDs may be multiple.
 Duodenal ulcers are most frequently found in the anterior wall of the bulb.
 Mucosal defects smaller than an arbitrary size of 5 mm in diameter are called erosions.
 Upper GI bleeding warrants urgent endoscopy (see Gastrointestinal Bleeding).